garrandall/popular-music-data/tracks/better-off-alone-alice-deejay.md

 Do you think you're better off alone?
 Do you think you're better off alone?

-Talk to me, ooohh, talk to me
+Talk to me, oh, talk to me
-Talk to me, ooooh, talk to me
+Talk to me, ohalk to me
 Do you think you're better off alone?
 Do you think you're better off alone?

 Do you think you're better off alone?
 Do you think you're better off alone?